davidxuan/project/README.md

 Even though *AbstractFileResourceSet* is dependent on *JrePlatform*, the two are in different clusters.
 As shown below:
 ![AbstractFileResource](resources/AbstractFileResourceSet&#32;Cluster.png)
 ![JREPlatform](resources/JRE&#32;Cluster.png)
 When we took a closer look at the implementation of ACDC, we found the reason for this.
-The SubGraph module in ACD searches for direct children of each node.
+The SubGraph module in ACDC searches for direct children of each node.
 When a component is not a direct child of any dominator, XXXXXXXXX

 #### How We Solve the Problem